digitaltrails/vdu_controls/README.md

 DVI, HDMI, or USB, but _not_ builtin laptop panels (although there is a plugin scripting option for integrating laptop panels, see below.)

-By default, `vdu_controls` offers a subset of controls including brightness, contrast, and audio controls.
+By default, `vdu_controls` offers a subset of controls, including brightness, contrast, and audio controls.
 Additional controls can be enabled via the `Settings dialog`.

 For convenience, a single ambient-light-level slider can  simultaniously adjust all displays according their own custom profiles;
 **one slider to rule them all**.
-Each display's custom profile is an Ambient-Lux to Display-Brightness curve.
-Realtively flat profiles can be created for older displays and a more sloped profiles for newer HDR displays.
+Each display's custom profile is a curve relating ambient light-level to display-brightness.
+Realtively flat curves can be created for older displays and a more sloped ones for newer HDR displays.

 Several methods are supported for integrating a hardware light-meter to